Shreyashimandal356/ethereum-voting-dapp/README.md

-# Ethereum Voting DApp – Solidity, Hardhat, MetaMask, Ethers.js
+# Ethereum Voting DApp (Solidity, Hardhat, MetaMask, Ethers.js)

 A voting DApp built with **Solidity** and **Hardhat** (MetaMask/**Ethers.js**).
 It lets an admin start/end a vote, enforces one-account-one-vote, and displays live tallies on a local or test network.